What’s a strainer?

 Strainers are mechanical devices that use a perforated plate or screen mesh to remove larger particles from a process stream.
-They are typically used in applications where the amount of solids to be removed is less and the size of the particle is larger.
+They are typically used in applications where the amount of solids to be removed is less, and the size of the particle is larger.

 Industrial strainer Vs. residential strainer

 Industrial Strainers: These are designed to handle high-pressure and high-temperature applications often found in industrial environments.
 They are typically constructed from robust materials like stainless steel, cast iron, or bronze to withstand these harsh conditions.
-Industrial strainers can be much larger in size and have higher capacity than residential ones due to the larger volume of fluid they need to handle.
-They might also incorporate more advanced features, such as a differential pressure gauge to indicate when the strainer needs cleaning, or a blow-off outlet for easier maintenance.
+Industrial strainers can be much larger and have higher capacity than residential ones due to the larger volume of fluid they need to handle.
+They might also incorporate more advanced features, such as a differential pressure gauge to indicate when the strainer needs cleaning or a blow-off outlet for easier maintenance.

 While both types of strainers serve the same basic purpose, their design and construction are tailored to the specific requirements of the environment in which they are used.
 Therefore, choosing the right type of strainer for your specific needs is important.

 Here are some frequently asked questions about strainers:

 A strainer is a device used in pipelines to filter out solid particles from liquids or gases.
 They protect the pipeline components like pumps, valves, and other equipment from potential damage caused by debris in the flow.